subugoe/goefis-datatools/reconcilers/ldap/README.md

     -   `operation` - A string manipulation which needs to be done for the search string is applied to the filter.

--   `id` - Sets which attribute will e used as ID of a possible match.
+-   `id` - Sets which attribute will be used as ID of a possible match.

 -   `search_attrs` - A list of attributes to return.